vishvajeetpatil24/skycrept/source_test/Readme.md

 #The Demo Codes For Ciphers

-	This file contains the demo codes showing working of cipher like AES.
-This functions will be eventually used in final source code
+	This file contains the demo codes showing working of cipher like AES.This codes will guide in writing the actual source code